giselabcruz/tscd-datalake-adapter/README.md

 - **DIP (Dependency Inversion Principle):**
   High-level modules depend on abstractions rather than concrete implementations.
-  The application no longer depends on AWS S3 directly, but on the `ObjectStoragePort` interface.
+  The com.ingestion.application no longer depends on AWS S3 directly, but on the `ObjectStoragePort` interface.

 - **OCP (Open/Closed Principle):**
   The system is open for extension (e.g., adding Azure or LocalFS adapters) but closed for modification.
   New providers can be integrated without changing existing code.

 - **SoC (Separation of Concerns):**
-  Business logic, infrastructure, and configuration are separated, avoiding cross-responsibilities and improving readability and maintenance.
+  Business logic, com.ingestion.infrastructure, and configuration are separated, avoiding cross-responsibilities and improving readability and maintenance.

 Thanks to these principles, the system is no longer tied to a specific vendor.
 By using interfaces, dependency injection, and concrete adapters, the project has evolved into a **more professional, flexible, and testable** architecture.